How to Fix a Squeaky Door in 5 Minutes

 With the door closed (or someone holding it):

-- Place the tip of a nail or screwdriver against the bottom of the hinge pin.
+- Place the tip of a pin punch (or nail or screwdriver) against the bottom of the hinge pin.

 - Tap upward with the hammer.
-The pin will slowly push up out of the hinge.
+The pin slowly walks up out of the hinge.

-- Once the head of the pin clears the top of the hinge, grab it with pliers or by hand and pull straight up.
+- Once the head clears the top of the hinge, grab it with pliers or by hand and pull straight up.

 If the pin won’t budge:

-- If it’s seriously rusted, you may need a punch tool
+- If it’s seriously rusted, a proper punch tool gives you more force without bending anything.

 Step 3: Inspect the Pin